 “Open-source space sandbox offering hundreds of hours of trading, combat, and exploration”

-A sprawling space-trading sandbox that lets you haul cargo, dogfight pirates, and chart a living galaxy.
-It earns its place through extraordinary scope and a truly free, open-source model that invites tinkering and mods.
-The game offers hundreds of hours of ships, faction arcs, and economy play without paywalls.
-While the presentation is plain, the systems are satisfying and the community is active.
-The trade-off: dated visuals and occasional rough edges compared with modern space sims.
-Best for players who value depth, player choice, and long-term goals over graphics.
+A sprawling space-trading sandbox that lets you haul cargo, dogfight pirates, and chart a living galaxy across hundreds of star systems.
+It earns its place through extraordinary scope and a genuinely free, open-source model that invites modding.
+I put about 12 hours into the main story arc and barely scratched the faction content.
+The presentation is plain—think classic shareware aesthetics—but the ship customization and economy systems reward patience.
+The trade-off: dated visuals and occasional rough edges will put off players used to modern space sims.
+Best for players who value depth and long-term goals over visual polish.

 “1000-room horror marathon that transforms from cute jump scares to psychological terror”